Lorentz--Karamata spaces: Abstract

 \section{Abstract}

-In this paper, we consider Lorentz--Karamata spaces with slowly varying fuctions and study their properties.
+In this paper, we consider Lorentz--Karamata spaces with slowly varying functions and provide a comprehensive study of their properties.

-We consider Lorentz--Karamata functionals over an arbitrary sigma-finite measure space equipped with a non-atomic measure and corresponding Lorentz--Karamata spaces.
+We consider Lorentz--Karamata functionals over an arbitrary sigma-finite measure space equipped with a non-atomic measure and the corresponding Lorentz--Karamata spaces.
 We characterise non-triviality of said spaces, then study when they are equivalent to a Banach function space and obtain a complete characterisation.
-We further provide a complete characterisation of embeddings between Lorentz--Karamata spaces.
-At last, we describe the associate spaces of Lorentz--Karamata spaces in some of the limiting and sublimiting cases.
+We compute the fundamental function of said spaces and describe the corresponding endpoint spaces.
+We further provide a complete characterisation of when the Lorentz--Karamata spaces defined using non-increasing rearrangement are equivalent to those defined using maximal function.
+We provide a complete description of the associate spaces of Lorentz--Karamata spaces.
+We also treat other topics like embeddings, absolute continuity of the (quasi)norm, and Boyd indices.

 \makeatletter \@dotsep{2} \makeatother